kh-nguyen/MedicareProvidersSearch/README.md

 # MedicareProvidersSearch
-A tool to search for providers and other health care professionals currently enrolled in Medicare
+This is a tool to search for providers and other health care professionals currently enrolled in Medicare.
+It can be used to see whether a medical procedure is popular in a certain area,  who are using it and how much it costs.

 #Install
-Use Schemas\MSSQL.sql file to install the database schema to a MS SQL server
+Use Schemas\MSSQL.sql file to install the database schema to a MS SQL Server Express 2012.
+You also need to modify the Web.config and/or App.config to update the database connection string for your computer.

 #Public Data Sources
-Please import the data to the MS SQL server with database named 'Medicare' in the following order:
+Please import the data to the MS SQL server using the included 'Import' program in the following order:

 #Required:
 MedicareProviders - http://download.cms.gov/nppes/NPI_Files.html <br/>